Researchers around the world are looking at better ways to diagnose and treat ovarian cancer.

-Research into prevention and early detection
+Research into early diagnosis and detection

 The research team found that yearly screening may not be enough to detect early stage ovarian cancer in women who are at high risk of developing the disease.

-It is important to remember that most cancers happen because of damage to cells that occurs during our lives, not because we have inherited any specific gene fault.
+Most cancers happen because of damage to cells that occurs during our lives, not because we have inherited any specific gene fault.
 But the Familial Ovarian Cancer Registry trial found that in families where at least 2 relatives have (or have had) ovarian cancer, there were faults in the BRCA1 or BRCA2 genes.

 Research into treatment